tvanwinckel/intro-spring-web/spring-webMVC/Introduction_SpringWebMVC_exercises/exercise-4.md

 **Extra:**

-* When adding gold, when no amount of gold, is given default to zero.
+* When adding gold and no amount of gold, is given default to zero.